pinecone-io/canopy/README.md

 ### Running Canopy server in production

 Canopy is using FastAPI as the web framework and Uvicorn as the ASGI server.
-It is recommended to use Gunicorn as the production server, mainly because it supports multiple worker processes and can handle multiple requests in parallel, more details can be found [here](https://www.uvicorn.org/deployment/#using-a-process-manager).

-To use Canopy in production, it is recommended to utilize Canopy's docker image available on [GitHub Packages](https://github.com/pinecone-io/canopy/pkgs/container/canopy) for your production needs.
-For guidance on deploying Canopy on the Google Cloud Platform (GCP), refer to the example provided in the
+To use Canopy in production, it is recommended to utilize Canopy's docker image, available on [GitHub Packages](https://github.com/pinecone-io/canopy/pkgs/container/canopy), for your production needs.
-[Deployment to GCP](docs/deployment-gcp.md) documentation.
+For guidance on deploying Canopy on the Google Cloud Platform (GCP), refer to the example provided in the [Deployment to GCP](docs/deployment-gcp.md) documentation.

-Alternatively, you can run the canopy server with `gunicorn` WSGI, which is designed for procuction.
+Alternatively, you can use Gunicorn as production-grade WSGI, more details [here](https://www.uvicorn.org/deployment/#using-a-process-manager).
 Set your desired `PORT` and `WORKER_COUNT` envrionment variables, and start the server with:
 ```bash
 gunicorn canopy_server.app:app --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:$PORT --workers $WORKER_COUNT